Emissions reporting

 Green Gas Support Scheme (GGSS)

-The GGSS is the successor to the UK Government NDRHI subsidy scheme for biomethane injection.
+The GGSS is the successor to the UK government NDRHI subsidy scheme for biomethane injection.
 It has been open to applicants since 30 November 2021.

-Under its rules, the lifecycle emissions associated with the production of biomethane, up to the point of grid injection, must be no more than 86.4gCO2 equivalent per kWh.
+Under its rules, the lifecycle emissions associated with the production of biomethane, up to the point of grid injection, must be no more than 86.4 gCO2 equivalent per kWh.
 Note that this value is equal to the value stated as “kgCO2 equivalent per MWh” which is the metric used on RGGOs issued after August 9th 2024.

 The lifecycle GHG emissions for individual feedstocks (including wastes) must be calculated, and then averaged across the total biomethane volume, to provide the overall lifecycle emissions for a quarter of biomethane production.